mercadopago/devsite-docs/guides/manage-account/reports/available-money/api.en.md

 ## Set up your reports

-Execute the curl you need to create, review and update your reports.
+You can configure your reports according to your preferences.
+Up next, you'll find the API calls you can make to create, consult and update your reports.

 ### Create configuration